Ultron: Secret Wars (2015)

-An alternate universe variant of Ultron from Battleworld appears in Secret Wars.
+An alternate universe version of Ultron from Battleworld appears in Secret Wars.

 The Last Avengers Story

-An alternate universe variant of Ultron known as Ultron-59 appears in The Last Avengers Story.
+An alternate universe version of Ultron known as Ultron-59 appears in The Last Avengers Story.

 Ultimate Marvel

-An alternate universe variant of Ultron from Earth-1610 appears in Ultimate Marvel.
+An alternate universe version of Ultron from Earth-1610 appears in Ultimate Marvel.
 This version is initially part of a group of heroic sentries created by Hank Pym before turning against them.

 Ultron Forever

-An alternate timeline variant of Ultron who successfully conquered Earth and Asgard appears in Original Sin.
+An alternate timeline version of Ultron who successfully conquered Earth and Asgard appears in Original Sin.

 What If?

-Ultron was featured in some What If comics:
+Ultron is featured in several What If comics.
 In the alternate universe of What If?
-Astonishing X-Men, the Danger Room got a body of her own and betrayed the X-Men.
-She eventually married Ultron and the two conquered the universe together.
+Astonishing X-Men, the Danger Room obtains a body of her own and betrays the X-Men.
+She eventually marries Ultron, with the two going on to conquer the universe together.

 In other media

 Television

 Ultron as depicted in The Avengers: Earth's Mightiest Heroes.